railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 Taxation
 --------

-You can attach taxes to financial transactions so that you can
+You can attach taxes to financial transactions so that you can:

 * add taxes to the amount that you pay or get paid,